-4.2.1.
+5.2.1.
 Fishing mortality

-The fishing mortality estimates from the tagging analysis are highly variable over time (Figure 4.1).
-The maximum monthly fishing mortality was 0.65 for the historic data (1973-1981 releases in region A) and 0.20 for the recent data (2000-2006 releases in region C).
+The fishing mortality estimates from the tagging analysis were highly variable over time.
+The maximum monthly fishing mortality was 0.65 for the historic data (1973-1981) and 0.20 for the recent data (2000-2006).
 The mean monthly (annual = monthly times 12) fishing mortality was estimated as 0.049 (0.588) and 0.025 (0.300), respectively.
 There is a large amount of uncertainty in the estimates of monthly fishing mortality with CVs around 40% to 140%.
-The estimates of approximate average and maximum monthly fishing mortality rates for region B from the length-structured stock assessment are higher, 0.13 and 2.37, respectively (Figure 4.2).
-The fishing mortality was estimated to be high in the late 1970s and the early 1980, but considerably lower in recent years (e.g. monthly (annual = monthly times 12) average of 0.06 (0.74) from 1998 to 2008).
-The average annual approximate fishing mortality during 1998-2008, calculated from the annual catch and the annual SEAPODYM biomass estimates, is 0.12 (Figure 4.3).
-The standardized effort, a measure of exploitation rate, and the relative exploitation rate from the indicator analysis has been increasing since 1985, but dropped in recent years (Figure 4.4).
+The estimates of approximate average and maximum monthly fishing mortality rates from the length-structured stock assessment are higher, 0.13 and 2.37, respectively.
+The fishing mortality was estimated to be high in the late 1970s and the early 1980, but considerably lower in later years (e.g. monthly (annual = monthly times 12) average of 0.06 (0.74) from 1998 to 2008).
+The average annual approximate fishing mortality during 1998-2008, calculated from the annual catch and the annual SEAPODYM biomass estimates, is 0.12.
+The standardized effort, a measure of exploitation rate, and the relative exploitation rate from the indicator analysis increased starting in 1985, but stabilized in the last 10-15 years (Figure 1).

-4.2.2.
+5.2.2.
 Recruitment

-The indicator analysis estimates that recruitment was much lower until 2002, except for a large recruitment in 1999 (Figure 4.4).
-The length-structured model for region B estimates highly variable monthly recruitment with a very large recruitment in 1999, but does not estimate recent recruitment to be substantially higher than prior recruitment (Figure 4.5).
+The indicator analysis estimates that recruitment was much lower until 2002, except for a large recruitment in 1999 (Figure 1).
+The length-structured model estimated highly variable monthly recruitment with a very large recruitment in 1999, but did not estimate recent recruitment to be substantially higher than prior recruitment.

-4.2.3.
+5.2.3.
 Biomass

-The indicator analysis estimates that biomass was much lower until 2003, except for a large biomass in 1999 (Figure 4.4).
-The length-structured model for region B estimates highly variable monthly biomass with a very large biomass in 1999 and generally increasing biomass since 1980 (Figure 4.6).
-SEAPODYM estimates annual biomass of skipjack 30cm or larger cycling between 1,800,000 t and 2,350,000 t from 1998 to 2008 (Figure 4.7).
+The indicator analysis estimates that biomass was much lower until 2003, except for a large biomass in 1999 (Figure 1).
+The length-structured model estimated highly variable monthly biomass with a very large biomass in 1999 and generally increasing biomass since 1980.
+SEAPODYM estimated annual biomass of skipjack 30cm or larger cycling between 1,800,000 t and 2,350,000 t from 1998 to 2008 in the EPO.

-4.2.4.
+5.2.4.
 Average weights of fish in the catch

-The indicator analysis estimates that the average weight of skipjack has been declining since 2000, and in 2009 was below the lower reference level, but increased slightly in 2010 and 2011 (Figure 4.4).
-The trend in average length differs among regions (Figure 2.5).
+The indicator analysis estimates that the average weight of skipjack had been declining since 2000, and in 2009 was below the lower reference level, but has stabilized in the last 5 years (Figure 1).
+The trend in average length is similar among regions and fisheries in recent years (Figure 3).